-9.3.F.iv Candidates with Alpha-fetoprotein (AFP) Levels Greater than
+9.3.F.iv9.5.I.iv Candidates with Alpha-fetoprotein (AFP) Levels Greater than 1000

-Candidates with lesions meeting T2 criteria according to Policy 9.3.F.ii Eligible Candidates Definition of T2 Lesions but with an alpha-fetoprotein (AFP) level greater than 1000 ng/mL may be treated with local-regional therapy.
+Candidates with lesions meeting T2 criteria according to Policy 0.3.F.ii 9.5.1.ii: Eligible Candidates Definition of T2 Lesions but with an alpha-fetoprotein (AFP) level greater than 1000 ng/mL may be treated with local-regional therapy.
 If the candidate's AFP level falls below 500 ng/mL after treatment, they are eligible for a standardized MELD exception.
 Candidates with an AFP level greater or equal to 500 ng/mL following local-regional therapy at any time must be referred to the NLRRB for consideration of a MELD exception.

-9.3.F.v Requirements for Dynamic Contrast-enhanced CT or MRI of the Liver
+9.3.F.v 9.5.I.v Requirements for Dynamic Contrast-enhanced CT or MRI of the Liver